 3. Diagnosis

-An ALS diagnosis is made by a neurologist with a physical examination, a thorough review of full patient medical history, and neurological testing.
 Diagnostic testing often includes an electromyogram (EMG) (which tests for muscle activity), a CT scan or MRI (Magnetic Resonance Imaging), and extensive blood work.
 If necessary, a medical team will perform muscle and/or nerve biopsies to confirm a diagnosis.
-These tests work to rule out other potential causes of the symptoms.

 Currently, there is no specific clinical test for ALS.
 The lack of a conclusive test can lead to a diagnosis of probable or possible ALS until further identifying symptoms occur.
 This can be frustrating for patients and their loved ones.